kevinslashdigital/aws-ai-practitioner-prep/docs/Domain-3/Task-3.2/4-potential-risks-and-limitations-of-prompt-engineering.md

 ## 2. **Hijacking and Prompt Injection**

 **Definition**:
-These are techniques that influence a model’s behavior by embedding malicious instructions within input prompts.
+Hijacking and prompt injection refer to the technique of influencing the outputs of generative models by embedding specific instructions within the prompts themselves.

 **How it works**:

 - An attacker may craft a prompt containing biased or unethical instructions.
 - The model, unable to detect the manipulation, generates outputs reflecting these harmful instructions.

 **Risk**:

 - Generation of disinformation or fake news.
 - Manipulation of outputs for malicious use cases.
 - Compromised integrity of the generative AI system.